Russian petrochemical giant Sibur merges with rival TAIF

 Crisis passed

-Komyshan says like everyone else Sibur has been on a rollercoaster ride in the last year as it tried to cope with the coronacrisis and concurrent economic slowdown.
+Komyshan says the like everyone else, Sibur has been on a rollercoaster ride in the last year as it tried to cope with the coronacrisis and concurrent economic slowdown.

 “It hit our margins significantly as some markets just shut down, but it also created opportunities too,” says Komyshan.

 China is a big customer and was the first market to be hit by the coronavirus (COVID-19) pandemic.
 Komyshan says the game became reallocating the distribution from markets being shut down by the lockdowns to others that were still working.
-After redirecting distribution away from China to Europe, but as China came out of lockdown the flows of product were directed back again as the pandemic wore on.
+Distribution was directed away from China to Europe, but as China came out of lockdown the flows of product were redirected back again as the pandemic wore on.

-“We have the advantage of being equally distant from both Europe and China so we could shift right and left as the situation changed.
-But for us the challenges of the supply chain management was new.
-And this was at a time when our new Zapsib 2 plant had just come on line .
+“We have the advantage of being equally distant from both Europe and China, so we could shift right and left as the situation changed.
+But for us the challenges of the supply chain management [were] new.
+And this was at a time when our new Zapsib 2 plant had just come online.
 It was a tense moment,” says Komyshan, referring to a new facility the company built in Siberia that bne IntelliNews profiled in the feature “Plastics in the snow.”

 Other petrochemical plants without Sibur’s strategic location had a harder time of it and most reduced production, while some shut down completely.
 Thanks to its ability to switch between the big markets in the west and east Sibur managed to keep its production fairly constant.

-“We couldn't escape the hit to the margins as prices fell, but after a hard second quarter of 2020 by the third demand was back and in the forth as the vaccines appeared the prices began to recover quickly,” says Komyshan.
+“We couldn't escape the hit to the margins as prices fell but after a hard second quarter of 2020, by the third demand was back and in the fourth as the vaccines appeared the prices began to recover quickly,” says Komyshan.
 “At the end of 2020 we managed to still post record results.
 Now there are still supply chain disruptions and a huge increase in the cost of freight but there is also a huge disparity between countries and their costs and prices, which we can capitalise on.
-In the first six months of this year as are already showing better results than in the same period last year.”
+In the first six months of this year [we] are already showing better results than in the same period last year.”

-Asked if the merger affects the company’s highly anticipated IPO Komyshan says that the company would want to produce a consolidated set of accounts first, but that is possible using their pre-merger accounts although would take several months to prepare.
+Asked if the merger affects the company’s highly anticipated IPO Komyshan says that the company would want to produce a consolidated set of accounts first, but that is possible using their pre-merger accounts, although it would take several months to prepare.
 However, as to the timing of the IPO the shareholders remain undecided.

 "Sibur's IPO this year is unlikely, most likely it will happen in 2022.
 We will accelerate with this issue," Mikhelson said earlier this year.